yclas/guides/docs/Home-how-to-use-yclas-support-system.md

 -   Sign up or support for third party services.
 -   Customization of software or themes.
 -   Configuration of your server or system

+*Note: Additional customization may require charges depending on the requested changes.
+Kindly send an email to info@yclas.com to get a quote.*